lucee/lucee-docs/docs/03.reference/01.functions/arraycontains/_arguments/substringMatch.md

-If set to true then if a then a substring match will also return true.
+If set to true then a substring match will also return an array position.
 This will only work with simple values.
 Passing true with complex objects will throw an exception.